disneystreaming/smithy4s/modules/docs/markdown/03-protocols/04-simple-rest-json/01-overview.md

 Previously, if you wanted to include such fields and explicitly encode them as `null` or their default value, you could use `.withExplicitDefaultsEncoding(true)`.

 Now, for more granular control over which fields are included in the encoded output, we have introduced `.withFieldFilter(fieldFilter)`.
 This method allows you to precisely define the filtering logic using `FieldFilter`.

 Migrating from `withExplicitDefaultsEncoding`

-    The previous, default behavior (`None` and default values excluded) is now expressed by `FieldFilter.SkipUnsetAndDefaultOptionValues`.
+    The previous, default behavior (`None` and default values excluded) is now expressed by `FieldFilter.Default`.
     The behavior of `.withExplicitDefaultsEncoding(true)` (explicitly encoding null values) can be achieved using `FieldFilter.EncodeAll`.
     The methods `.withExplicitDefaultsEncoding(...)` are now deprecated in favor of `.withFieldFilter(...).`